pymc-devs/pymc-data-umbrella/contributing/index.md

   to avoid "tutorials" as it can be confusing with the content of the documentation webinar.
   If you need some alternative to "webinar" consider using "event" or "workshop" before for example.

-## Paving the way of new contributors

-Help with issue triaging on both [pymc](https://github.com/pymc-devs/pymc) and [pymc-examples](https://github.com/pymc-devs/pymc-examples) repo.

 ## Translating content (set-up in progress)

 :::{note}